Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

 The cumulative function and moments of the probability mass function $P\left(k,n_{h} \right)$ are given by,

-The probability distribution of time interval $\tau _{gr} $ of a given halo finally reads (from Eq. \eqref{ZEqnNum697223}),
+The probability distribution of time interval $\tau _{g}^r $ of a given halo finally reads (from Eq. \eqref{ZEqnNum697223}),

 with the mean $\tau _{g} \sim m_{h}^{-\lambda } $.
-The exponential distribution of waiting time $\tau _{gr} $ is obtained by taking the limit $n_{h} \to \infty $.
-The probability density function of the continuous random waiting time $\tau _{gr} $ reads
+The exponential distribution of waiting time $\tau _{g}^r $ is obtained by taking the limit $n_{h} \to \infty $.
+The probability density function of the continuous random waiting time $\tau _{g}^r $ reads

-Clearly, exponential distribution of waiting time $\tau _{gr} $ for a given halo is dependent on $\tau _{g} $ (Eq. \eqref{ZEqnNum673645}).
-Therefore, the distribution of $\tau _{gr} $ is dependent on mass $m_{h}$ of that halo (i.e. random walk with a position-dependent waiting time), scale factor \textit{a}, geometry exponent $\lambda $, and parameter $\tau _{0} $.
+Clearly, the waiting time $\tau _{g}^r $ for a given halo follows an exponential distribution that is dependent on its mean value $\tau _{g} $ (Eq. \eqref{ZEqnNum673645}).
+Therefore, the distribution of $\tau _{g}^r $ is position-dependent (i.e., dependent on the halo mass $m_{h}$) and scale factor \textit{a}.

-For this simple description of inverse mass cascade, the distribution of the random waiting time $\tau _{gr} $ (Eq. \eqref{ZEqnNum310627}) is dependent on the position of random walker in mass space (i.e. mass $m_{h}$).
-Therefore, a heterogeneous diffusion model can be naturally used to describe the mass cascade with a position-dependent diffusivity.
-The formulation starts from the (no inertia) Markovian overdamped Langevin equation describing the random walk in halo mass space,